(ADVOCACY AND LEGAL SKILLS - 2085)

 (ADVOCACY AND LEGAL SKILLS - 8030)

 This course is intended to expose students to the investigative process and to develop the students' ability to write affidavits, charging documents (complaints and indictments), motions (suppression and sentencing), memoranda, and other writings in a "paper" prosecution.
 Students, as a group, will be required to interview the investigating special agent and the defendant, as well as review the case file for pertinent case information.
 Students will be expected to utilize legal research, required readings, and information provided by witnesses and the case files to prepare the writing assignments.
 The course will utilize an evolving fact pattern during the semester, and students will assume the role of either prosecutor or defense attorney for several assignments.
 Students will have one week to return assignments, though with respect to some assignments students will submit drafts prior to submitting the students' final work product.
 Additionally, it is expected that when preparing responses, the students will respond to earlier submissions of the students' peers.
 The final grade will be based cumulatively upon class participation and written assignments, with more complicated assignments carrying greater weight.
-Pre-requisite: LEGAL WRITING II and CRIMINAL LAW and CRIMINAL PROCEDURE: INVESTIGATION
+Students may find Criminal Procedure: Investigation and/or Criminal Procedure: Adjudication to be helpful preparation but are not required pre-requisites.
+Pre-requisite: LEGAL WRITING II and CRIMINAL LAW

 DRAFTING: INTERNATIONAL CONTRACTS